eight04/es-info/README.md

 };
 ```

-If `exportInfo.default` is true then the module has default export.
+If `exportInfo.default` is true then the module exports a default member.

 `exportInfo.named` is a list of exported names.

-If `exportInfo.all` is true then the module exports all members from another import e.g. `export * from "foo"`.
+If `exportInfo.all` is true then the module exports all members from another module e.g. `export * from "foo"`.

 `dynamicImport` is a list of module ID which are imported with dynamic `import()` statement.